IT Service Delivery Friction: Defining It, Identifying It, and Eliminating It

 The following slide was derived from a webinar we recently held on the subject of Service Delivery Friction.
 It perfectly illustrates how calculating SDFI can prevent distortions that result from an apples-to-oranges comparison between perceived sources of friction and their actual impact on mean time to value.

-In this example, Active Delivery Group Access related requests would appear on the surface to be an issue given their volume, but the mean time to resolution is actually relatively small.
-Likewise, the fact that Identity & Access SSO Integrations take an average of 6 weeks appears to be alarming, but since the level of service requests are low, these requests have a lower impact on service delivery than they might appear.
+In this example, Active Delivery Group Access-related requests would appear on the surface to be an issue given their volume, but the mean time to resolution is actually relatively small.
+Likewise, the fact that Identity and Access SSO Integrations take an average of six weeks appears to be alarming, but since the level of service requests are low, these requests have a lower impact on service delivery than they might appear.

 The preceding image illustrates what happens when the identified problem areas are addressed.
 The overall SDFI goes down significantly, while at the same time a new priority area is highlighted as a result of its now-larger contribution to the SDFI baseline.
 Repeating the cycle allows for more incremental gains and a higher rate of speedy service delivery overall.